 Alcohol First Aid

 Severe intoxication, or alcohol poisoning, can be quite dangerous.
 It can be caused by drinking large amounts of alcohol too quickly in a short period of time.
-This is known as binge drinking which is considered to be five (5) or more drinks at a time for men and four (4) or more for women.
-Binge drinking can also result in depression of the central nervous system and possibly unconsciousness (passing out), coma, or even death!
+This is known as binge drinking: five (5) or more drinks at a time for men and four (4) or more drinks for women.
+Binge drinking can also result in depression of the central nervous system and possibly unconsciousness (passing out), coma, or even death.